Share

 We’re committed to making our packaging more sustainable.
 To do this, we’re working to move to a more circular model, making our packaging recycle-ready as a first step towards our ultimate objective of making all our packaging recyclable or reusable.
 But we can’t do it alone.
 We’re working with partners to drive global and local initiatives to improve the recyclability of consumer health product packaging and to pioneer the use of alternative materials for healthcare packaging, including using recycled content, bioplastic and pulp-based alternatives to plastic.

-• Reduce our use of virgin petroleum-based plastic by 10% by 2025, and a third by 2030[1].
+• Reduce our use of virgin petroleum-based plastic by 10% by 2025, and a third by 2030 vs a 2022 baseline1.

 • Work with partners to drive global and local initiatives to collect, sort and recycle our packaging at scale by 2030.

-2022 Performance Highlight:
+2023 Performance Highlight:

-of our packaging was recycle-ready[4]
+of our packaging was recycle-ready3

 We’re aiming to reduce our use of virgin petroleum-based plastic by making our packaging more lightweight and by using alternative materials including recycled and bio-based plastic in our packaging.